creationix/howtonode.org/articles/bogart-couchdb.markdown

 <bogart-couchdb/new-post.html>

 This post will be rendered inside of a layout to keep the look of the site consistant.
-By convention, Bogart's view engine uses a file called `layout.html` as the layout if it exists.
+By convention, Bogart’s view engine uses a file called `layout.html` as the layout if it exists.
 A Bogart layout is a template with a `{{{body}}}` tag to include the view inside of the layout.